Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Introduction

-This paper's second contribution is to use these predictions to estimate the causal effect of the COVID-19 shock at the individual firm level.
+This paper's second and main contribution is to show how to use these predictions to estimate the causal effect of the COVID-19 shock at the firm level and to study its possible heterogeneity.
 We use the estimated ML model with the best performance in predicting the 2019 export status of firms exporting in 2018 to build a 2020 non-COVID-19 counterfactual outcome for firms exporting in 2019.
-Then, we compare these counterfactual non-COVID-19 firm-level export probabilities with the predicted probabilities of the best performing ML model using the characteristics of 2019 exporters to predict their export status in 2020.
-These estimated probabilities summarize the information on the observed COVID-19 scenario and express it in a metric that is comparable with the estimated counterfactual non-COVID-19 outcomes.
+Then, we compare these counterfactual non-COVID-19 firm-level export probabilities with the predicted probabilities of the best-performing ML model using the characteristics of 2019 exporters to predict their export status in 2020.
+The latter estimated probabilities summarize the information on the observed COVID-19 scenario and express it in a metric comparable with the estimated counterfactual non-COVID-19 outcomes.
+In the literature using ML counterfactuals \citep{cerqua2020local, fabra2020degrowth}, it is instead common to estimate causal effects by comparing the counterfactual predictions with the observed outcome in case of treatment, following the so-called ``consistency assumption'': if the outcome in case of treatment is observed then it also represents the potential outcome under treatment.
+We follow \cite{chernozhukov2020generic} by using ML techniques to reconstruct firm potential outcomes in case of no treatment and to predict the outcomes in the treatment scenario.
+From a methodological standpoint, our study represents the pioneering application and adaptation of the generic machine learning tools proposed by \cite{chernozhukov2020generic} in a context where a control group is unavailable.\footnote{For an application of the generic machine learning methodology to the standard setting of a randomized controlled trial see \cite{magnan2021information}.} Furthermore, we provide guidance on utilizing in-time placebo tests to assess the credibility of counterfactual estimates.
+Additionally, we compare the estimation results of the average treatment effect and treatment effect heterogeneity obtained by employing the predicted outcomes in the case of treatment, as proposed by \cite{chernozhukov2020generic}), with those obtained using the observed outcomes (i.e., following the \cite{cerqua2020local} and \cite{fabra2020degrowth} approach).
+Our findings suggest that while the estimates of the average treatment effect remain robust across methodologies, the former approach should be preferred when the objective is to identify the observations with the highest and lowest treatment effects, and subsequently determine the factors contributing to treatment effect heterogeneity.

-Finally, we employ ML techniques to study the heterogeneity of the estimated COVID-19 effects according to firms' characteristics.
-ML has been proved to be helpful in such high dimensional settings to individuate subgroups, which are particularly responsive to the treatment and, therefore, to identify the most relevant dimensions of the heterogeneity of a treatment.
-Different ML tools have been used in the literature with a trade-off between precision and interpretability: decision-tree based algorithms, ensemble of trees, Bayesian ensemble of trees, doubly robust approaches, LASSO-based approaches, or meta-learners \citep{athey2017state, dominici2020controlled}.